openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 _inlined_description: _

 Change the drawing anchor from top-left corner to a position specified by xPct and yPct.

-Changes the drawing position specified by draw() from the normal top-left corner of the image to a position specified by xPct and yPct in relation to the dimensions of the image.
+Changes the drawing position specified by draw() from the normal top- left corner of the image to a position specified by xPct and yPct in relation to the dimensions of the image.
 This can be useful  for aligning and centering images as well as rotating an image around its center.
 Note: range of  xPct and yPct is 0.0 to 1.0.
 For xPct, 1.0 represents the width of the image.
 For yPct, 1.0 represents  the height of the image.
 These values are not capped.

+Parameters:
+xPct X position of the new anchor, specified as a percent of the width of the image. yPct Y position of the new anchor, specified as a percent of the height of the image.